 - Clean, legible, and high-contrast dial.
 You first and foremost need to be able to tell the time easily on your watch.

 - Visible seconds hand.
 You need to track heart rates and other vitals, and a second hand is important in ensuring you can do this.
 The seconds hand should contrast the background so it can be easily seen.
 If there is no seconds hand, a stopwatch is important.

 - Backlighting.
 This is incredibly important for night shifts.

 - Water Resistant.
 You deal with a lot of liquids, and to ensure your watch isn’t ruined by this reality, water resistance is important.

 - A durable band that’s easy-to-clean.
 Because nursing can get messy and because you work long hours, you need an easy-to-clean, durable band.
 Resin, rubber, silicone, and nylon are all materials that fit this description.

 It’s no secret that nursing is a hard job!
 And the watch you choose to wear can either make your job far easier or more difficult.

-We hope that the list we’ve compiled helps you pick the best watch for 2020 that is going to fit both your style and your nursing job demands.
+We hope that the list of medical watches we’ve compiled helps you pick the best watch for 2020 that is going to fit both your style and your nursing job demands.

 Remember to pick the watch that fits both your needs and budget to the tee.
 Happy shopping!